surveysolutions/docs/README.md

 ## Contributing content

+If you found a mistake in any article, cannot find describtion of a feature, or have any other suggestion to improve this documentation, you can simply create an issue.
+We would be absolutely delighted if you'd like to help by writing a new article.
+Feel free to create an issue, or a new topic on the [forum](https://forum.mysurvey.solutions) to discuss the changes with the team.

+Once the content is agreed, following steps describe the process to add the new article:

-- clone the repository locally.
+- fork the repository and then clone it locally.

-- download Hugo from [here](https://github.com/gohugoio/hugo/releases) - this is a single binary without *any* dependencies.
+- download Hugo from [here](https://github.com/gohugoio/hugo/releases) for your operating system - this is a single binary without *any* dependencies.

 - create a new article by simply adding new file (with .md extension) to the appropriate section